 - Don’t throw snow from your sidewalk or driveway into the street – it’s against the law.

-- To avoid having snow covering your driveway from the city plows, shovel your snow to the right of your driveway into your yard and not into the street.
+- To avoid having snow covering your driveway from the city plows, shovel your snow to the left of your driveway into your yard and not into the street.

 Other Snow Tips for Residents

 - Put Safety First and drive only if necessary.
 Dress warmly and be prepared for travel delays.
 Make sure you carry blankets, flashlights, water and other emergency provisions.

 - Try to keep your vehicle off the street.
 If you must park on the street, park as close to the curb as possible.